As a school boy in 1970’s England, the delivery of comics was the highlight of my week.

 - Most construction still involves trucking a pile of materials (bricks, cement/concrete, timber, plasterboard, formwork) and the human workers put it together on site.

-- The communication medium on many construction sites is still a dog-eared stack of drawings (as a concession to technology, possibly transmitted as PDFs)
+- The communication medium on many construction sites is still a dog-eared stack of drawings.

 - Nearly all contracts are written around drawings (or electronic drawings), and outputs such as digital models are generally in a contractual no-mans-land, with many people unsure what they are good for.